-The pleated (or weaved) Christmas heart is a classic Danish decoration.
+The folded and woven Christmas heart is a classic Danish decoration.

-We Danes are hanging our pleated hearts on our Christmas trees.
+We Danes are hanging our Christmas hearts on our Christmas trees.

-The Christmas hearts are traditionally pleated in our national colours – red and white.
+The Christmas hearts are traditionally made in our national colours – red and white.

 – all the colours that fit your Christmas theme.

 The famous storyteller H. C. Andersen made the first documented pleated heart in 1861.

 It was braided/woven in green and yellow paper, had 5 tabs, and was without a handle.

 Pleated Christmas hearts to hang on Christmas trees were seen from the 1870s.

 Templates for making your own Christmas hearts in Danish colours.